EnVision

 EnVision is an orbital mission to Venus being developed by the European Space Agency (ESA) that is planned to perform high-resolution radar mapping and atmospheric studies.
 EnVision is designed to help scientists understand the relationships between its geological activity and the atmosphere, and it will investigate why Venus and Earth took different evolutionary paths.
-The probe was selected as the fifth medium mission (M5) of ESA's Cosmic Vision programme in June 2021, with launch planned for December 2031.
-The mission will be conducted in collaboration with NASA.
+The probe was selected as the fifth medium mission (M5) of ESA's Cosmic Vision programme in June 2021.
+The launch is planned for 2032.
+The mission may be conducted in collaboration with NASA.